Next Cohort · Starts August 3, 2026 · Limited to 10 families

 What if my child is already 3 or 4?

-It's better to start now than to wait longer.
-While RBK is designed to begin on a child's second birthday, you can still see meaningful progress before kindergarten.
-With clear guidance and just 10 playful minutes a day, your child can build confidence, vocabulary, focus, and the ability to decode words.
+It is better to start now than to wait longer.
+While RBK is designed to begin around a child’s second birthday, older toddlers and preschoolers can still build meaningful skills before kindergarten with clear guidance and short daily practice.

 What if my child doesn’t sit still?